ByamB4/ctf-writeups/acsc-2023/README.md

 ## `rev/ngo`

 At first I thought just have to patch that **Sleep()** with another argument then it will just prints whole flag.
 But there's a lot more to it.
-It generates random number using [Linear-feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) then it xors be careful with `v4` value it have to `uint64` or it will print wrong bytes.
+It generates random number using [Linear-feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) then it doing xor.
+Be careful with `v4` value it have to `uint64` or it will print wrong bytes.
 Final solve script

 ```c
 #include <stdio.h>